tyagipriyansh07/Receipe-Generator/README.md

 Step 2->Run the Model Training File: Execute the model training file to fine-tune the Mistral model on the custom dataset.

-Step 3->Run the Inference File: Use the inference file to see the results of the trained model and generate recipes based on dietary restrictions and ingredients.
+Step 3->Use the inference.ipynb file located in the notebooks folder to see the results of the trained model and generate recipes based on dietary restrictions and ingredients.
+If you want to use the saved model "Mistral Nemo," update the file path in the inference.ipynb file accordingly.

 Step 4->Deploy on Streamlit (Optional): If you have enough GPU power, you can deploy the model using the provided Streamlit file.